 Particular distinction: three-component system.

-This pad is built in three sizes, R, L, and XL, so you have enough options to choose.
-It is self-inflating and insulated, with R-value 6.8.
+This pad is built in three sizes, R, L, and XL, so you have enough options to choose from.
+It is self-inflating and insulated, with an R-value of 6.8.
 So it is in the upper range and a very warm pad for any weather.

 The materials are 50D polyester knit on the top and 75D polyester on the bottom.
 The core foam is urethane.
-The stand out feature here is the Pressure Mapping system used to provide an optimal support where it is most needed, so something similar to what you have in the Klymit pads.
+The stand-out feature here is the Pressure Mapping system used to provide optimal support where it is most needed, so something similar to what you have in the Klymit pads.

 This means that they measured the pressure created by the body in various sleeping positions, and introduced an innovative die-cut foam to provide comfort and support at the right places.
 As a result, you have a more even and supportive sleep surface.
 This is probably the origin of the word Map in the name of this pad.

 30. Therm-a-Rest MondoKing 3D Self-Inflating Foam Camping Air Mattress

 This is an insulated sleeping pad suitable for all seasons and with an impressive R-value of 11.4, the highest of all pads here on the list.
 It is built in two sizes and they both are big.